 Why Lead Inspection?

-Chronic exposure to lead can be detected by lead paint inspection Baltimore— a type of illness that stunts the growth and severely damages the nervous systems and brains of both kids and adults alike.
+Chronic exposure to lead can be prevented by lead paint inspection Baltimore— poisoning is an illness that stunts the growth and severely damages the nervous systems and brains of both kids and adults alike.

 Unfortunately, a lot of people are still living and working in lead-filled environments, and they’re not even aware of it.
 A lead inspection is a convenient and most affordable way to put your family’s safety first.